 This does not count the previous years of target practice.
 By the time deer season rolled around, I was consistently shooting a three-inch grouping from 40 yards.

 Part of the reason for this practice is muscle memory, but a great deal of it is getting familiar with your bow.
 Every bow is a little different.
 They all have different weights, different lengths, different accessories, different draw weights, and different draw lengths.
 If you want to be consistent in the stand, you must learn your bow and stick with it.

-One common mistake that bow hunters make is burying a fancy new top-of-the-line bow two weeks before deer season.
+One common mistake that many hunters make is burying a fancy new top-of-the-line bow two weeks before deer season.
 Bad idea.
 Your old, out of date bow from the stone age will always be better because you are used to it.
 The most advanced bow on the market will not help if you do not have time to get used to it.
 If you are going to get a new bow, do it in the off season.
 That gives you all spring and summer to practice and become accustomed to it.
 However, do not feel bad about using your old classic.
 I typically buy a new bow about every five to ten years.
 I stick with what I know.

 Practice in Various Positions

-Most people do all of their practice from a normal standing position.
+Many hunters do all of their practice from a normal standing position.
 This is great for tournament archery, but not great for hunting.

 The reality is that you will almost never shoot from a normal standing position when hunting.

 You do want to start with a normal stance to develop a baseline and develop basic skills.
 However, if you want to have a good hunt you must change it up.

 First, it is not uncommon to shoot from a seated position in a deer stand or ground blind.
 When hunting, motion is your enemy.
 Often it is better to take an unconventional seated shot versus trying to stand up.
 Take a chair out to your range and get comfortable shooting from it.
 Depending on the type of hunting you are doing, you may even want to practice shooting from a kneeling position.
 It just gives you one more option to take that perfect shot.